Do You Have What It Takes to Start a Business?

 To that, I say, “YES!” — with some important caveats.

 There’s nothing like having your own business and being your own boss.
 I believe that nearly anyone with a valuable skill or special idea has the potential to start, run, and have success in business.
+But few know what it takes to run a business and keep the right mindset to be successful.

-What Employment Can Provide
+What Employment Provides

 There’s nothing wrong with having a secure job, working your way up in a career, or finding a position you love and sticking with it for the long haul.
 Stable jobs provide: